-- 1. Other Major Hours include additional general education and professional courses. - 2.
-Other Major Hours courses must be approved by the Director of Records and Registration prior to enrolling in courses other than those listed above.
-The Other Major Hours of this degree program can be completed after an intensive advising intervention.
+Other Major Hours (21-22) - These hours must be approved by the Director of Records and Registration prior to enrolling in courses other than those listed above.
 Students not realizing progress toward a health science credential will be assisted by an academic advisor in exploring other degree options.
-After a review of student status and career goals, an individual plan of study must be outlined, approved by the Director of Records and Registration, and entered into Degree Audit by the Records Office.
-These courses must be approved prior to registration.